d-khan/java/Syllabus-Fall2023.md

 ## __Late/due work__

 You must submit your coursework by the due date indicated on the Schedule of Assignments shown in Canvas.
 Some modules may require more time to complete than others.
-It is your responsibility to allocate the time needed to complete your work.
+It's your responsibility to allocate the time needed to finish your work.
 Be sure to begin your work before the due date.
-Late work is accepted **only if submitted within 24 hours** at the cost of a 50% reduction in the marks.
+Only on-time work is accepted.

 ## __Attendance/Absences__